AshleyHow/WindowsOSBuild/README.md

 ![alt text](https://github.com/AshleyHow/WindowsOSBuild/blob/main/WindowsOSBuild.png)

 Gets Windows patch release information (Version, Build, Availability date, Hotpatch, Preview, Out-of-band, Servicing option, KB article, KB URL and Catalog URL) for Windows client and server versions.
 Useful for scripting and automation purposes.
 Supports Windows 10 and Windows Server 2016 onwards.
-Supports Hotpatch on Windows Server 2022 Azure Edition.
+Supports Hotpatch on Windows Server 2022 and above.

-Patch information retrieved from [Microsoft Release Health](https://docs.microsoft.com/en-gb/windows/release-health/release-information) / [Update History (Server 2022](https://support.microsoft.com/en-us/help/5005454) | [Server 2022 Hotpatch)](https://support.microsoft.com/en-gb/topic/release-notes-for-hotpatch-in-azure-automanage-for-windows-server-2022-4e234525-5bd5-4171-9886-b475dabe0ce8) and relevant Atom feed pages (Preview, Out-of-Band and Hotpatch info) outputted in a usable format.
+Patch information retrieved from Microsoft Release Health / Update History and relevant Atom feed pages (Preview, Out-of-Band and Hotpatch info) outputted in a usable format.
 These sources are updated regularly by Microsoft AFTER new patches are released.
 This means at times this info may not always be in sync with Windows Update.

 The project is now fully signed using a code singing certificate.
 If you have found this project useful please [:heart:Sponsor](https://github.com/sponsors/AshleyHow) to help fund future code signing certificates.